absmach/magistrala-docs/docs/edge.md

 ### Using configure script

 There is a `configuration.sh` script in a `scripts` directory that can be used for automatic configuration and start up of remotely deployed `export`.
-For this to work it is presumed that `mainflux-export` and `scripts/export_start` are placed in executable path on remote device.
+For this to work it is presumed that `magistrala-export` and `scripts/export_start` are placed in executable path on remote device.
 Additionally this script requires that remote device is provisioned following the steps described for [provision][provision] service.

 To run it first edit script to set parameters